 Imagine that you took out a 30-year fixed-rate mortgage at 4%, at a time when inflation was 2%.
 If inflation then accelerated to 5%, your mortgage payments would stay the same, but your salary would likely increase with the inflation rate.
 Even though your income is worth no more in inflation-adjusted terms, you would be better off because a major expense—your mortgage—hasn’t increased along with consumer prices.

 We saw this scenario in the high inflation 1970s.
 Homeowners with mortgages were major beneficiaries, while those who lent to them suffered, because the loans were repaid with depreciated dollars.
 If 2021’s and 2022’s high inflation persists—2023 suggests it won’t—we could see the same phenomenon again.
 What if, instead, inflation and interest rates fall from today’s already low levels?
-As we discuss later, this might be a reason to refinance fixed-rate loans or pay down debts faster than scheduled.
+This might be a reason to refinance fixed-rate loans or pay down debts faster than scheduled.

 Next: Credit Reports